Expatria-Technologies/antenna_pan_tilt/README.md

 # README #

-Step files modified from https://github.com/isaac879/Pan-Tilt-Mount under MIT license.
+Small-scale system step files modified from https://github.com/isaac879/Pan-Tilt-Mount under MIT license.

 ### What is this repository for? ###